 45. Traditional Response cases should result in the following determinations: maltreatment determined (yes or no) and are child protective services needed, (yes or no).
 For Differential Response cases the determination would include whether or not child protective services are needed.
 Documentation for DR cases will include a case summary form which will include a statement that will identify if the child experienced maltreatment.
 This data should be entered into SSIS so that they can be reviewed in future cases and so that summary data on a county-wide basis can be collected.
-DHS should provide guidance on criteria and best practice for making the determinations and require supervisory review and approval. □ Deadline □ Legislative Action (Legislative action needed) □ Technology/Infrastructure (Infrastructure- Finalization of Best Practices Guide for Assessment and Investigations.
-Link to Recommendation #48) □ Ease of Implementation (Difficult- CAPTA funding requirements) Category: Child Protection Practice DHS: Link to #48 attempt for 2017 Legislative DHS Implementation Workgroup Outline and identify intended and unintended consequences Consideration of appeal procedure - impact to CAPTA funding 46.
+DHS should provide guidance on criteria and best practice for making the determinations and require supervisory review and approval. □ Deadline ⊠ Legislative Action (Legislative action needed) ⊠ Technology/Infrastructure (Infrastructure- Finalization of Best Practices Guide for Assessment and Investigations.
+Link to Recommendation #48) ⊠ Ease of Implementation (Difficult- CAPTA funding requirements) Category: Child Protection Practice DHS: Link to #48 attempt for 2017 Legislative DHS Implementation Workgroup SSIS documentation Statute-jurisdiction SDM Risk classification tools Professional judgment- individual level, client specific Outline and identify intended and unintended consequences Consideration of appeal procedure - impact to CAPTA funding 46.
 Complete trauma pre-screenings on any child during a child protection response.
 DHS should pilot a trauma pre-screen tool in 2015 and expand statewide in 2016.
-Implementation of trauma pre-screening should be consistent with research on best practices. ☐ Deadline ☐ Legislative Action ☑ Technology/Infrastructure (Infrastructure- pilot in process, linked to Recommendation #41) ☐ Ease of Implementation In progress and link to #41 DHS/Trauma pre-screen pilot Trauma pre-screen pilot being implemented in May.
-47. DHS should, as part of a redesign review, engage an outside expert to work with the agency, counties, tribes and stakeholders to advise, develop and implement Minnesota's child protection response continuum.
-This evaluation should consider when and how pathway decisions should be made and whether Minnesota should move to a single child protection response, albeit one with different branches and approaches depending upon how to best meet the interests of child safety and welfare.
-Part of this review should consider the □ Deadline □ Legislative Action (Funding) □ Technology/Infrastructure (Infrastructure- would require an RFP, linked to recommendation #48) □ Ease of Implementation Category: Child Protection Practice DHS: Link to #48 attempt for 2017 Legislative DHS Implementation Workgroup Would require an RFP Would require funding
+Implementation of trauma pre-screening should be consistent with research on best practices. □ Deadline □ Legislative Action ⊠ Technology/Infrastructure (Infrastructure- pilot in process, linked to Recommendation #41) □ Ease of Implementation In progress and link to #41 DHS/Trauma pre-screen pilot Trauma pre-screen pilot being implemented in May.
+Trauma pre-screen pilot is underway.
+Five counties are participating.
+Results and policy development to be fully prepared spring 2017.
+(11/14/16) 47.
+DHS should, as part of a redesign review, engage an outside expert to work with the agency, counties, tribes and stakeholders to advise, develop and implement Minnesota's child protection response continuum.
+This evaluation should consider when and how pathway decisions should be made and whether □ Deadline ∞ Legislative Action (Funding) ∞ Technology/Infrastructure (Infrastructure- would require an RFP, linked to recommendation #48) • Category: Child Protection Practice DHS: Link to #48 attempt for 2017 Legislative DHS Implementation Workgroup Would require an RFP Would require funding